sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 Examine the file found in ``ui/narrative/methods/printhelloworld/display.yaml``.
 View the |Documenting_link| page for more on the how this file is used.

-Finally, if you made any changes, run ``kb-sdk validate`` again and make sure it passes!
+Finally, if you made any changes, run ``kb-sdk validate`` and make sure it passes!
 Now we can start to work on the functionality of the app.

 .. note::